 What is Graphic Design?

 Graphic design is a multifaceted discipline that encompasses the creation and arrangement of visual elements to communicate messages and convey ideas.
-It engages combining several design elements such as typography, images, colors, and layouts to develop visually appealing compositions across different mediums.
-From traditional print media to digital platforms, graphic design is prevalent in our everyday lives, shaping how we comprehend and interact with information
+It creates visuals to express messages and ideas.
+People use it in print and digital media.
+It affects how we understand and engage with information.

 Key Responsibilities and Skills of a Graphic Designer